Alexander Alberto Cabrera

 - Born December 24, 1971 in Caripito, Monagas, Venezuela

 Venezuelan slugger Alex Cabrera is best-known for his 55 home-run season in the Pacific League in 2002, tying the Nippon Pro Baseball record.
 At age 41, he then broke the Venezuelan League home run record.
 He has hit over 550 home runs in his professional baseball career and has won MVP awards in Japan and Venezuela.
 He was the first three-time MVP in Venezuela.
-His son Ramon Cabrera has played in Venezuela while Alex was still active and made his major league debut in 2015.
+His son Ramon Cabrera played in Venezuela while Alex was still active and made his major league debut in 2015.

 In the Cubs system